- Apply to UW

 PIE Award recipients were nominated online by first- and second-year students, and then selected by a committee based on the number of nominations and students’ comments.
 The committee reviewed more than 200 nominations.

-The PIE Award is sponsored by several programs within the Office of Academic Affairs and the Division of Student Affairs: Advising, Career and Exploratory Studies, the Ellbogen Center for Teaching and Learning, the LeaRN Program, and Residence Life and Dining Services.
+Several programs within the Office of Academic Affairs and the Division of Student Affairs sponsor the PIE Award: Advising, Career and Exploratory Studies, the Ellbogen Center for Teaching and Learning, the LeaRN Program, and Residence Life and Dining Services.

-PIE Award recipients, listed by their offices, departments, schools or colleges, are:
+PIE Award recipients, listed by their programs, departments, schools or colleges, are: